melaniagr/research-and-QI-portfolio/README.md

 ├── 4-Scottish-Improvement-Foundation-Skills-programme-and-audit/
     ├── SIFS short presentation on measures
-    ├── PDSA – Introductory tool for new members of the team ├── Introductory tool for new members of QI Team ├── Flash report
+    ├── PDSA – Introductory tool for new members of the team ├── Flash report
     ├── SIFS Certificate
     ├── QI Subject Knowledge Before and After SIFS